brianz/blog/content/post/serverless-part-iv.md

 drwxr-xr-x  3 brianz  staff   102 May 19 09:53 src
 ```

 Ok...this is what we expect.
-There isn't a `_meta` folder but let's start getting setup and see
+There isn't a `_meta` folder.
+Let's start getting set up and see
 what happens (as a reminder I'm in a Docker container when running `sls` aka `serverless`):

 ```